 Heat Action Day

 Climate change is turning up the heat around the world.
 But together, we can #BeatTheHeat!
-On June 14, Red Cross and Red Crescent Societies performed coordinated heat wave flash mobs in public spaces to raise awareness of heat risks and share simple ways to #BeatTheHeat.
+Heat Action Day on 2 June is a global day for raising awareness of heat risks and sharing simple ways to #BeatTheHeat.

 Why do we need a Heat Action Day?

 Heat waves are deadly.
 Every year, they claim the lives of infants, older people, and people with chronic health conditions around the world.
 People living in cities and towns tend to be the hardest hit because urban areas are generally hotter than the surrounding countryside.

 Due to climate change, heat waves are on the rise globally—getting both hotter and longer.
 But they don't need to lead to tragedy.

 There are simple actions we can all take to protect ourselves, our neighbours, our family members and friends.
 These include drinking water, resting in the shade, and avoiding outdoor activity in the hottest part of the day.